 Each analog I/O rack can house up to 8 mic/line or line input (ADC) cards, each of which provides 8 stereo inputs.
-The cards are inserted into the The diagram below shows how the slots within the rack, and each slot has Line inputs can be connected to 8 way 2 dedicated input connectors on the rear of the rack (shown within dotted border), to which the system's analog inputs are connected.
+The cards are inserted into the slots within the rack, and each slot has 2 dedicated input connectors on the rear of the rack (shown within dotted border), to which the system's analog inputs are connected.